Council of Australian Postgraduate Associations

-The Council of Australian Postgraduate Associations (CAPA) is the peak representative body for postgraduate students in Australia.
-CAPA's members are 33 postgraduate associations and the National Aboriginal & Torres Strait Islander Postgraduate Association (NATSIPA).
-CAPA provides member associations with representation to the Federal government, and peak bodies such as the Australian Research Council and Universities Australia, on issues affecting postgraduate students in Australia.
-In 2017, Australia had over 400,000 postgraduate students, representing one quarter of all tertiary students in Australia.
+The Council of Australian Postgraduate Associations (CAPA) is a peak representative body for postgraduate students in Australia.
+It is a not-for-profit association, registered with the Australian Charities and Not-for-profits Commission, whose members are affiliated postgraduate student associations at Australian universities, together with the National Aboriginal and Torres Strait Islander Postgraduate Association (NATSIPA).
+CAPA represents its member associations to the federal government and to sector bodies such as the Australian Research Council and Universities Australia on matters affecting postgraduate students, including both coursework and higher degree by research candidates.

-Recognising the dual roles of many postgraduate students, CAPA works in collaboration with the National Union of Students where matters impact on all students (such as voluntary student unionism and funding for higher education), and with the National Tertiary Education Union regarding issues of employment in the tertiary education sector, particularly on the casualisation of the academic workforce.
+Recognising the dual roles of many postgraduate students, CAPA has historically worked with the National Union of Students on issues affecting all students, such as voluntary student unionism and higher education funding, and with the National Tertiary Education Union on employment in the tertiary sector, particularly the casualisation of the academic workforce.